alwil/best-code-practices/code_reusability.md

   - Write routines in functions, i.e., code you reuse often
   - Identify potential functions by action: functions perform tasks (e.g. sorting, plotting, saving a file, transform data...)
   - Single source of truth reduces maintenance and makes debugging easier

+_Note, in MATLAB a function can only be called from a script if it bears it's name_

 ---